edertone/TurboBuilder/README.md

 #### Release features

 - Automatic merging of all the project javascript or typescript files to a single .js
-- Automatic php phar generation
+- Php phar generation
+- Java jar generation
-- Automatic typescript transpilation to one or more javascript language versions at the same time
+- Typescript transpilation to one or more javascript language versions at the same time
-- Automatic jsdoc and phpdoc generation
+- Jsdoc and phpdoc generation
-- Automatic js, css, html and php minification
+- Js, css, html and php minification
 - Automatic images compression and optimitzation for jpg and png files
 - Automatic git changelog generation